jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 (1) The Minister may, on receipt of an application in the approved form accompanied by the prescribed fee (if any), exempt a New Zealand national from section 113E if the Minister is satisfied that—
   (a) the applicant is a citizen of another country and that country has jurisdiction over the applicant's proposed fishing activities on the high seas; and
   (b) New Zealand is not a participant in, or a member of, or has not accepted the obligations of, a global, regional, or subregional fisheries organisation or arrangement that covers the area of the high seas in which the applicant proposes to take or transport fish, aquatic life, or seaweed; and
-  (c) the applicant has not engaged in fishing or transportation—
+  (c) the vessel to which the application relates has not been used to engage in—
-    (i) in a manner that undermined the effectiveness of international conservation and management measures; and (ii) that has resulted in a high seas fishing permit, or an equivalent authorisation granted by a participating State or a party to the FAO Compliance Agreement, being suspended or revoked during the 3 years immediately preceding the application (the 3-year period); and
-  (d) the applicant has not engaged in fishing or transportation on the high seas during the 3-year period—
-    (i) without a high seas fishing permit (or equivalent authorisation granted by a participating State), if a high seas fishing permit was required for that fishing or transportation; and
+    (i) a relevant activity at any time within the 3 years immediately before the application was made; or (ii) a relevant activity that occurred at any earlier time and is the subject of— (A) an ongoing prosecution for an offence against this Part; or (B) a sentence that has not been served or a fine that has not been paid for an offence against this Part.
+  (d)
+(1A) For the purposes of subsection (1)﻿(c),—
-    (ii) in a manner that undermined the effectiveness of international conservation and management measures.
+  (a) a vessel is used to engage in a relevant activity if it is used for fishing or transportation in a manner that undermines the effectiveness of international conservation and management measures:
+  (b) a prosecution is ongoing until any rights of appeal against conviction or sentence are exhausted or have expired.
 (2) An exemption granted by the Minister must be limited to 1 or more of the following, as specified in the exemption:
   (a) an area or areas of the high seas:
   (b) a species of fish, aquatic life, or seaweed: